fhpriamo/wheels/README.md

 # wheels

-Modeling the mechanics of an interesting problem as an OOP design exercise.
+Modeling the mechanics (almost literally) of an interesting problem as an OOP design exercise.

 The rationale behind the design is based on a question statement originally published in 2016 on the largest entrance exam in Brazil, known as ***ENEM***.